-3 Dead In Attack On Army Garrison In Kabul Claimed By ISIS
+11 Dead In Attack On Army Garrison In Kabul Claimed By ISIS

-Gunmen attacked an Army Garrison situated near a military academy in the Afghan capital Monday, killing at least three people -– the latest in a series of assaults that have rattled the country in recent weeks.
+Gunmen attacked an Army Garrison situated near a military academy in the Afghan capital Monday, killing at least five people -– the latest in a series of assaults that have rattled the country in recent weeks.

-Afzal Aman, commander of the Army Garrison, was quoted by The Associated Press as saying the assailants used hand grenades in the assault around the area of the Marshal Fahim academy Monday.

-Reuters reports that at least one of the assailants was a suicide bomber.
+Jennifer Glasse, reporting for NPR from Kabul, says five heavily armed assailants stormed the police guard outside the Marshal Fahim academy Monday and that Afghan soldiers battled the attackers for several hours.

+She says two of the militants detonated suicide vests, two were shot and one was captured.

+According to the Afghan news agency TOLO, 11 military personnel were killed in the assault.

-NPR's Diaa Hadid, reporting from Islamabad, says witnesses say the pop of gunfire around the academy could be heard for hours after the initial explosion.
+Witnesses said the pop of gunfire around the academy could be heard for hours after the initial explosion.

 The Islamic State claimed responsibility for the attack on Monday, according to the militant group's Amaq news agency.

-The firefight near the military academy follows an attack on Saturday near a police checkpoint in Kabul that killed more than 100 people and wounded at least 235 others.
+The firefight near the military academy follows several attacks in the last several days.

+An attack on Saturday near a police checkpoint in Kabul that killed more than 100 people and wounded at least 235 others.

 In Saturday's attack, assailants got through a checkpoint in an ambulance, claiming to be taking a patient to a hospital.
 At a second checkpoint, the driver detonated explosives.